You are quite a seasoned adventure traveler – for how long have you been touring the world actively?

 Do you have any new trip ideas planned?

-I always have a new trip brewing- In 2019, we have new trips in Cuba, Japan, and something new in Iceland coming.
-Stay tuned.
+I always have a new trip brewing- In the last several years, we have introduced new trips in Japan, Denmark, Mallorca and others.
+We are always on the lookout for new off-the-radar destinations.

 Can we expect to see you guiding/joining any GE trips in the near future?